 In Part I, developers learn basic business concepts.
 Anyone in business-to-business marketing can find value in this section.
 Developers can understand the business reason for what they’re doing.
 They see how their particular contributions integrate with team effort: a good reason for managers to distribute the book.

 Part II is the Lean Product Process.
-This section goes into detail on minimum viable product (MVP) feature sets, prototyping, testing, and user experience (UX) design.
+This section goes into detail on the minimum viable product (MVP) feature sets, prototyping, testing, and user experience (UX) design.

 The Lean Product Process is composed of six steps.

 - Specify your MVP

 - Create your MVP prototype

 When teams picture their ideal target customer by creating personas, they can ask relevant questions.
 What do customers do?
 How do they behave?
 What are their preferences?
 What do they value?

 Scott Cook, Intuit’s founder, once asked a group of product managers who is TurboTax’s biggest competitor?
 Managers called out names of other solution providers.
 Yet Mr. Cook pointed out that the biggest competitor to his company’s tax-filing software was paper and pencil.
 Most people still filed taxes manually—that was the underserved market.
 A “problem space” and a “solution space” are two distinct domains.
 Companies miss opportunities to locate underserved needs.
 Problems, not solutions, define markets.

 If a job description of “problem finder” doesn’t exist, it should.

 Once developers identify their target customers and unmet needs, they can create a value-proposition hypothesis.
 The book comes with templates to help organize features based on must-haves, performance benefits, and “delighters” (unexpected benefits.)